saltnlight/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: changes the owner of a file
 4-empty: creates an empty file called hello
 5-execute: adds execute permission to the owner of the file
+6-multiple_permissions: adds execute permission to the ownwer and group owner, and read permission to other users to file hello